 This panel provides a live view of the RF environment by displaying currently active APs on the spectrum chart.
 To display this panel, click View => Spectrum and Networks.
 APs are displayed taking into consideration their channel number(s), channel bandwidth, and signal level.
-Using the context menu, you can show both the 2.4 and 5 GHz bands or only one of them, and enable or disable SSID labels and gradients.
+Using the context menu, you can show one or two frequency bands (due to space constraints, displaying three bands at the same time is not possible), and enable or disable SSID labels and gradients.
 Checking the Networks => Highlight selected menu item allows you to highlight the network that is currently selected in the AP list on the left panel.